jharrison12/AssessmentSystem/README.md

 The admin page, accessible by administrative user only, allows the user to create different models based upon the needs of the user.
 The different models are below:

-<h3>Ed class Semester</h3>

-An itermediate model that allows a class to be associated with a particular semester.
-This allows the user to change the rubric rather than particular being statically associated with a class

 <h3>Ed classes</h3>

 A model that represents a single entity of a class.
 The class creation requires a unique identification number (i.e. crn), a subject, a course number (maximum four characters), a section number and a teacher associated with the course.

+<h3>Assignment</h3>

+A model that allows the user to associate an assignment with each class.
+The assignment must link to the assignment name and the edclass name.
+The assignment can also have a keyrubric associated with it.

 <h3>Enrollment</h3>